Tumbled truck lands driver in hospital

-A man was rushed to the Seaqaqa Health Center after the vehicle truck he was driving tumbled in Nakanacagi, Dreketi, Macuata.
+A man was rushed to the Seaqaqa Health Center after the 12-wheel truck he was driving tumbled in Nakanacagi, Dreketi, Macuata.

 FBC News understands the man was transporting cargo to Labasa when the incident occurred very early this morning